 Seven short videos featuring some of the top Beringia-focused researchers are also among the centre’s refreshed offerings.
 The two-to-three-minute videos are integrated into the new exhibits, which take viewers back in time to experience the Yukon 1.5 million years ago.

-In 2019, Beringia Centre staff developed a 17-minute educational film to share with visitors in the facility’s 200-seat theatre, replacing a 25-year-old film about Beringia that was previously screened there.
+In 2019, Beringia Centre staff developed a 17-minute educational film to share with visitors in the facility’s 200-seat theatre.

-In 2020, the mummified remains of a wolf pup discovered in 2016 — dubbed Zhùr — were put on display at the centre.
+In 2020, the mummified remains of a wolf pup discovered in 2016 — dubbed Zhùr — were put on display.